 \section{Organizing the constraints}

-There are ten distinct Wilson coefficients to describe NP in modes with muons and ten more in modes with electrons if we allow LFUV.
-Fortunately, as Table~\ref{t:modescon} indicates, many of the modes depend only on one or two WC, simplifying the numerical study.
+There are ten distinct WCs to describe NP in modes with muons and ten more in modes with electrons if we allow LFUV.
+Fortunately, as Table~\ref{t:modescon} indicates, many of the modes depend only on one or two WCs, simplifying the numerical study.

-A direct constraint on $C_{7,7^\prime}$ can be obtained in principle from radiative hyperon and kaon decays \cite{He:1999ik,Tandean:1999mg,Mertens:2011ts}.
-However, our method to estimate the long-distance contributions to hyperon decay involves using the $a$ and $b$ parameters obtained from experiment, entailing that these could be contaminated by any NP of this form.
+Direct constraints on $C_7$ and $C_{7^\prime}$ can be obtained in principle from radiative hyperon and kaon decays \cite{He:1999ik,Tandean:1999mg,Mertens:2011ts}.
+However, our method to estimate the LD contributions to hyperon decay involves using the $a$ and $b$ parameters (defined in Sec.\,\ref{ld}) obtained from experiment, entailing that these could be contaminated by any NP of this form.
 In principle, a more detailed study of all radiative hyperon modes could be used to isolate any NP here, but we will not pursue it in this paper.
-Instead, we rely on the constraints obtained from radiative kaon modes by \cite{Mertens:2011ts}, as listed in Table~\ref{t:constraints}.
+Instead, we rely on the constraints deduced from radiative kaon modes by Ref.\,\cite{Mertens:2011ts}, as listed in Table~\ref{t:constraints}.

-Eq.~(\ref{eq:inter}) suggests that NP scenarios with $C_{7,7^\prime}\sim 10^5$, $C_{9,9^\prime}\sim 10^4$, $C_{S,S^\prime}\sim 10^{3-4}$ and/or $C_{10^{(\prime)},P^{(\prime)}}\sim 10^5$ would be necessary to affect $\Sigma^+\to p \mu^+\mu^-$ at a level that is observable over the long-distance contributions.
-This is significantly larger than the bounds placed by kaon physics, so we will first impose the kaon constraints and then use $\Sigma^+\to p \mu^+\mu^-$ to constrain the directions to which the kaons are blind.
-We will not delve with specific UV completions in this paper, but simply note that WC of this order would be consistent with dimensional analysis in models without the CKM suppression $\lambda_t$ that occurs in the SM and that was rather arbitrarily introduced by the notation of Eq.~(\ref{eq:npdefs}).

-Table \ref{t:modescon} summarizes the WC that can introduce NP into the different kaon observables discussed thus far.
+From Eq.\,(\ref{eq:inter}) and Tables~\ref{tab:inter} and \ref{tab:sqbl1}, one can infer that NP scenarios with \,$C_{7,7^\prime,9,9^\prime,10,10^\prime}\sim 10^4$\, and \,$C_{P,P^\prime,S,S^\prime}\sim 10^5{\rm\,GeV}^{-1}$\, would be necessary to affect the \,$\Sigma^+\to p \mu^+\mu^-$\, rate at a level that could be observable over the LD contributions.
+Since this is significantly larger than the bounds placed by kaon physics, we will first impose the kaon restrictions and then use \,$\Sigma^+\to p \mu^+\mu^-$\, to constrain the directions to which the kaons are blind.
+We will not delve into specific ultraviolet completions in this paper, but simply note that WCs of this order would be consistent with dimensional analysis in models without the CKM suppression $\lambda_t$ that occurs in the SM and that was rather arbitrarily introduced by the notation of Eq.\,\,(\ref{eq:npdefs}).
+In Table\,\,\ref{t:modescon} we summarize the WCs that can introduce NP into the different kaon observables discussed thus far.